kyle-foral/c0323-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - What are some other popular package managers?
   Yarn and PNPM
-- How can you create a `package.json` with `npm`? npm init --yes
+- How can you create a `package.json` with `npm`? navigate to the root directory of your package. npm init --yes
 - What is a dependency and how do you add one to a package? package that our package depends on in order to be able to run.